Tips For Recovering From An Injury

-Evgenia is our world travelling, pilates loving, health and wellness guru living in beautiful Crete, Greece.
-This week she is exploring the art of patience when recovering from sports related injury.
+Evgenia is our world traveling, pilates-loving, health and wellness guru living in beautiful Crete, Greece.
+This week she is exploring the art of patience when recovering from a sports-related injury.

 Some years ago I sprained my ankle.
 I was in dance class, in pointe shoes to be exact, and there was one jump in a variation that wasn’t quite what I wanted it to be.
 So I put all my energy into it, and for a second I made it happen.
 But only for a second.
 The next second I was landing on one foot with an audible snap, which turned my foot blue immediately.